vincehsanchez/bestspamfilter/README.md

 ### What can we see now?

-Once we picked which nlp
+Once we picked which tokenizer

 **We asked ourselves what is "spammy"?**